open-cogsci/osdoc/content/pages/download.md

 Based on Python 3.13 for 64 bit systems.
 Tested on Windows 11.

-Some external devices, such as [EyeLink](%url:eyelink%) and [Tobii](%url:tobii%) eye trackers, require a different version of Python.
+Some external devices, such as [Tobii](%url:tobii%) eye trackers, require a different version of Python.
 Visit the respective documentation pages for more information.

 ### Mac OS